The Seven Sisters Hiking Trail

 Where to stay

-- Offersøy Camping offers 10 cabins and lots for RVs.
+Offersøy Camping offers 10 cabins and lots of space for RVs.
 You can also rent bikes and boats.

-- Sandnessjøen Camping is only 10 km from downtown Sandnessjøen, and it offers incredible views of the Seven Sisters.
+Sandnessjøen Camping is only 10 kilometers from Sandnessjøen, and it has incredible views of the Seven Sisters.
 Accommodation options include cabins and scenic spots to pitch a tent or park your RV.

-- Scandic Seven Sisters, is a chain hotel and it is located only 60 meters from The Hurtigruten Ferry Terminal.
+Scandic Seven Sisters is a chain hotel located just 60 meters from the Hurtigruten ferry terminal.

 Questions or comments?
 Let us know.